Net Promoter Score Software for SMEs

 However, there is also room for the customer to expand on the scores with feedback.
 It is possible to ask questions such as “What could we do to make you more likely to recommend us?”

-Why is it important for SMEs?
+Why is Net Promoter Score important for Small Businesses?

 Many large customers, such as GE and Apple, believe that NPS is the most effective way of testing that all-important customer satisfaction and loyalty.
 As an SME, you are more aware than most that client retention is a crucial ingredient in the success of your venture.
 Although most think that NPS is for large enterprises and corporations, there is a reason why Fortune 1000 companies hold the position they do.